 Google’s Mobilegeddon has set new standards for what a mobile web experience should be.
-Today more than a half of global web traffic is mobile-generated.
-However, apps industry is keeping pace by introducing new approaches to their development and new app styles like Progressive web apps.
+Today more than half of global web traffic is mobile-generated.
+However, the apps industry is keeping pace by introducing new approaches to their development and new app styles like Progressive web apps.
 In doubt about what to choose?
 Read on to understand how a responsive website and a mobile app can benefit your business in terms of audience reach, industry type, functionality as well as maintenance complexity.

 Responsive and adaptive websites

 Responsive websites, like any other, consist of a set of interconnected HTML pages that can be opened via any browser.

 The difference is, they are designed to adapt to the way the content is rendered on a variety of screen sizes with the help of CSS media queries.
 The idea is to provide a user with a perfect experience regardless of the device they access the website.
 It saves the need to resize anything manually to view content.